 First Time Riders

 - Use your gears!
 Come see us at the Hokie Bike Hub if you are having trouble figuring this out!
-Making sure your gears work will make cycling much easier around the hilly terrain in this area.
+Making sure your gears work will make bicycling much easier on Blacksburg's hilly terrain.

 Plan your route to avoid traffic.
 We have a form on our website where we can help you with this!

-Rember that every trip you take will make cycling easier.
+Rember that every trip you take will make bicycling easier.
 The more you ride, the more your body and mind will get used to riding alongside vehicle and pedestrian traffic.

 For all riders, Virginia Tech and Blacksburg both have their own policies to ensure the safety of everyone on the roads.
 Here is what you need to know about them: